+TGbe editor: Please modify the following subclause 35.2.1.1 as follows:

 35.2.1.1 Bandwidth signaling

-An EHT STA that is a STA 6G with 320 MHz bandwidth support transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to an EHT STA shall set the (#13768)TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled (#11015)via the scrambling sequence and SERVICE field.according to Table 36-1 (TXVECTOR and RXVECTOR parameters).
+An EHT STA that is a STA 6G with 320 MHz bandwidth supports(#11765, #13513) transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to an EHT STA shall set the (#13768)TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled (#11015)via the scrambling sequence and SERVICE field.according to Table 36-1 (TXVECTOR and RXVECTOR parameters).

-An EHT STA that is a STA 6G with 320 MHz bandwidth support (#12496) transmitting (#14095)a CTS frame in non-HT duplicate format in response to an RTS frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA shall set the (#13768)TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled (#11016)via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters).
+An EHT STA that is a STA 6G with 320 MHz bandwidth (#13514)supports (#12496, #10778, #13866) transmitting (#14095)a CTS frame in non-HT duplicate format in response to an RTS frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA shall set the (#13768)TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled (#11016)via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters).

-NOTE—In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap field in the EHT Operation element, both an EHT STA transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA and an EHT STA responding a Control frame in non-HT duplicate format sets the TXVECTOR parameter INACTIVE_SUBCHANNELS of an non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap field in the EHT Operation element for that BSS, when the EHT STAs set dot11EHTBaseLineFeaturesImplementedOnly to true.
+NOTE—In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap field in the EHT Operation element, both an EHT STA transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA and an EHT STA responding a Control frame in non-HT duplicate format set(#10092, #12497) the TXVECTOR parameter INACTIVE_SUBCHANNELS of a(#10093) non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap field in the EHT Operation element for that BSS, when the EHT STAs set dot11EHTBaseLineFeaturesImplementedOnly to true.